Is Non-Anesthetic Teeth Cleaning Safe for Dogs?August 5, 2020

 True: These procedures are completely safe!
 Non-anesthetic dental cleanings don’t require blood work or medication, there are no side effects and no recovery time.
 These are performed by dental technicians.
 Some states do require a veterinarian present while the procedure is being performed.

 3. What pets are good candidates?

-If your dog or cat has a small amount of tartar, and the veterinarian or technician doesn’t find any deep pockets during the initial exam, and the pet is friendly (cooperative) then your dog or cat will benefit from non-anesthetic dental cleanings.
+If your dog or cat has a small amount of tartar, the veterinarian or technician doesn’t find any deep pockets during the initial exam, and the pet is friendly (aka cooperative) then your dog or cat will benefit from non-anesthetic dental cleanings.

 Senior pets are wonderful candidates for this type of dental cleaning.
 Older dogs can be prone to hypothermia which will slow their metabolism and recovery from anesthesia.
 With that in mind, other complications include low blood pressure, low heart rate, or low blood oxygen so a comprehensive exam should be given to determine the most appropriate procedure.
 Non-anesthetic dental cleanings are a great alternative.

 According to the Whole Dog Journal, there are four main candidates for non-anesthetic dental cleanings: